Housing and Sustaining Communities on the West Cork Islands

-This research examines the role of housing in sustaining communities from the perspectives of islanders on the seven West Cork Islands.
-The project is funded by the Irish Research Council New Foundations Grant and involves partnership with Bere Island Projects Group, and collaboration with West Cork Development Partnership, Comhdháil Oileáin na hÉireann, Sherkin Island Development Society, Comharchumann Chléire Teoranta, and Comhar na nOileán CTR and the SICAP programme.
+This research examined the role of housing in sustaining communities from the perspectives of islanders on the seven West Cork Islands.
+The project was funded by the Irish Research Council New Foundations Grant and involved partnership with Bere Island Projects Group, and collaboration with West Cork Development Partnership, Comhdháil Oileáin na hÉireann, Sherkin Island Development Society, Comharchumann Chléire Teoranta, and Comhar na nOileán CTR and the SICAP programme.

 Project Aims and Objectives

-The main aim of the research is to document the views of West Cork Island residents on housing and identify the policies and practices that will contribute to sustaining island life.
+The main aim of the research was to document the views of West Cork Island residents on housing and identify the policies and practices that will contribute to sustaining island life.